gfis/OEIS-prog/README.md

-# joeis-alt
+# OEIS-prog
-Alternative Java implementations of OEIS sequences.
+Programs from the Online Encyclopedia Of Integer Sequences (https://oeis.org) with a uniform calling interface.

-This repository stores copies of source files from Sean Irvine's jOEIS project (cf. https://github.com/archmageirvine/joeis) such that two different implementations can be compared.
-A typical case is a "native" algorithm implementation in jOEIS and a linear recurrence or ordinary generating function in joeis-alt.
+This repository stores copies of source files from the OEIS such that they can be called by the common interface of Sean Irvine's jOEIS project (cf. https://github.com/archmageirvine/joeis).
+It is related to project https://github.com/gfis/joeis-lite.

-The alternative implementations are usually generated in the subproject https://github.com/gfis/joeis-lite.